-Do you ever get overwhelmed when you are cleaning?
+Do you ever get overwhelmed when you are doing spring cleaning?
 Where you just want someone to start or tell you where to begin?
-We love cleaning tips to make life easier, and hacks to make your home clean, and we love this list of homemade cleaning recipes – but what about a list?
-Here it is, your FREE housecleaning checklist!
+We love cleaning tips to make life easier and hacks to make your home clean, and we love this list of homemade cleaning recipes – but what about a list?
+Here it is, your FREE spring cleaning checklist!

 I’ve got six kids and boy, do I ever get overwhelmed by their disasters!
 Most days having a pre-made list is a great place to start!
 Today we are sharing our list with you.

-Before our cleaning day, I print this list of things that need to be cleaned break it down between all of us and in a weekend have our house spring cleaned and sparkly!
+Before our spring cleaning day, I print this list of things that need to be cleaned, break it down between all of us, and in a weekend have our house spring cleaned and sparkly!

 How to Clean the Living Areas

 Wipe out all light fixtures OR stick them into the dishwasher!
-We like to wash ours in the dishwasher every year or so, so much easier than scrubbing the buildup off!
+We like to wash ours in the dishwasher every year or so.
+It’s so much easier than scrubbing the buildup off!

 Vacuum your sofa, recliner, and other chairs/fabric-covered couches.